 In this tutorial, we will show you how to install Deluge on Ubuntu 18.04 LTS.
 For those of you who didn’t know, Deluge is a popular multi-platform BitTorrent client often used to provide torrenting / seedbox functionality on Linux servers.
 Like rTorrent, deluge uses libtorrent as its backend.
 Supported by the daemon-service, awesome interface, and great plugin support, Deluge surpasses Transmission and rTorrent for functionality.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation Deluge BitTorrent client on an Ubuntu 18.04 (Bionic Beaver) server.
+I will show you the step-by-step installation Deluge BitTorrent client on an Ubuntu 18.04 (Bionic Beaver) server.

 Install Deluge on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following